maniospas/infos/README.md

 - Makefile — build and run automation
 - bootstrapping.txt — toolchain setup instructions

-**Notes:**
-- *malloc* or *realloc* are expected to return NULL if they try to allocate more than half (or even lower numbers) of remainder memory.
+⚠️ **Development note:** While developing, note that *malloc* or *realloc* are expected to return NULL if they try to allocate more than half (or even lower numbers) of remainder memory.
 This is due to the buddy memory management system.
+Furthermore, allocations may consume a whole power-of-2 block.
+In general, do NOT check available memory beforehand but only the outcome of allocators.
+Furthermore, prefer preallocating buffers.